argoproj/argo-events/api/sensor.md

 <p>

-Filters and rules governing tolerations of success and constraints on the context and data of an event
+GatewayName is the name of the gateway from whom the event is received

 </p>